andrewahn-ubc/study-sessions-wrapped-v3/README.md

 ## TODO
-- Patch the "add session" bug, where course documents are undefined for some reason
+- Patch the "add session" bug, where course documents are undefined.